 AWWA and its members recognize the importance of investing in students as the future of the water industry.
 The Holly A. Cornell Scholarship was created by CH2M Hill, Inc. to honor the name of Holly A. Cornell, co-founder of CH2M Hill and to encourage and support outstanding female and/or minority students pursuing advanced training in the field of water supply and [...]
 More

-This scholarship is named in honor of Barbara Odom-Wesley, the chartering president of the Xi Theta Omega Chapter of Alpha Kappa Alpha Sorority, Inc. This scholarship may be used at any two-year or four-year college or university.
+The Barbara Odom-Wesley Spirit of Achievement Scholarship is named in honor of Barbara Odom-Wesley, the chartering president of the Xi Theta Omega Chapter of Alpha Kappa Alpha Sorority, Inc. This scholarship may be used at any two-year or four-year college or university.
 Trade, technical, and cosmetology schools are ineligible.
-Scholarship applicants will be evaluated heavily on the basis of financial need.
-In order to be eligible for [...]
+Scholarship applicants will be evaluated heavily on the basis of [...]
 More

 The Gilman Scholarship Program is open to U.S. citizen undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide.
 For more information or to apply, please visit the scholarship provider's website. [...]
 More